akadop/effect-solutions/packages/website/docs/04-services-and-layers.md

 - Type-checks immediately even though leaf services aren't implemented yet.
 - Adding production implementations later doesn't change Events code.

+See [Testing with Vitest](/testing-with-vitest#worked-example-testing-a-service) for a complete worked example testing this `Events` service with test layers.

 ## Sharing Layers in Tests with `it.layer`

 `it.layer` constructs a layer once for the entire suite and tears it down after all tests complete.
 This is useful for expensive resources like database connections; you pay the setup cost once rather than per-test.